 Here’s the thing.

-When optimizing data such as source code on a page, it’s critical to ensure that the code isn’t altered by the compression.
+When optimizing data such as source code on a page, it’s critical to ensure that the compression doesn’t alter the code.
 One piece of bad data and your code can break.
-For other types of data, such as images or video, you can compress it and present an “approximate” representation of the original data without losing its meaning.
+For other data types, such as images or video, you can compress it and present an “approximate” representation of the original data without losing its meaning.
 In other words, no user will notice that your images are compressed (unless you compress the same image over and over).

 The biggest benefit of lossy compression is that it significantly reduces the size of the image file.
-The biggest con is that this is achieved with a loss of quality — even though, as we explain, it’s almost imperceptible.
-Most compression tools available will let you choose the degree of compression that will be used on your images.
+On the other hand, the biggest disadvantage is that this is achieved with some loss of quality — even though, as we explain, it’s almost imperceptible.
+Most compression tools available will let you choose the degree of compression used on your images.

 With lossy compression, it’s all about finding a good compromise between file size and image quality.

-Keep in mind that oftentimes a 50% compression applied to an image will decrease the file size by 90%.
+Remember that oftentimes a 50% image compression will decrease the file size by 90%.

 Not sure if lossy compression is for you?
 Run a quick test on a page of your website with Imagify’s image optimizer.
 That way, you can download compressed images without altering your original images.

-If you are looking to retain the highest quality for your images, you should choose lossless over lossy compression.
+If you are looking to retain the quality of your images, you should choose lossless over lossy compression.